Naeemayoub/Naeemayoub/README.md

-- 🌱 I’m currently learning Automation, Digital twins.
+- 🌱 I’m currently working on GenAI, Automation, Digital twins.
 - 🤔 I’m experienced in Computer vision, Data Science , Machine Learning and Project Management.
 - 👯 I’m looking to collaborate on any of the data-science, computer vision.
-- 💬 Ask me about any data-science, computer vision and automation related question and i will be happy to help.
+- 💬 Ask me about any data-science, computer vision and automation related question.

 - # Background
     I have Ph.D. in Computer Applications Technology from Dalian university of Technology, Dalian, China.
 I have 4 years of Postdoc experience of working on saveral projects realted to Data science, computer vision and machine learning.
 I am self motivated and have flexible mindset of working individually as well as in the team.
 I also like to contribute with other projects and introduce my own ideas where it is needed during collaboration.